PI Changes in Affiliation and Absences from a Sponsored Project

 When a PI is going to be “absent” from their sponsored projects, i.e., not able to manage the projects even from a remote location, the PI will need to follow the sponsor’s guidelines about reporting and managing the absence.

 NSF has very specific guidance on this.
 For a short term absence (less than three months), SPO is required to notify NSF as soon as SPO is aware of the absence and provide a plan for managing the project during this short period of time.
 For a longer period of absence (more than three months), SPO must notify NSF, provide a plan for managing the project during the PI’s absence and obtain NSF approval of the plan.
-If a PI plans to be absent from an NSF project, please contact SPO as soon as possible and provide the beginning and ending dates of the period of absence and a description of the how the project will be managed during the PI’s absence.
+If a PI plans to be absent from an NSF project, please submit an Award Action Request to SPO as soon as possible and provide the beginning and ending dates of the period of absence and a description of the how the project will be managed during the PI’s absence.

 Substitute PI Option